-Consistent with Whirlpool's pay-for-performance philosophy, our short-term cash incentive program, the Executive Performance Excellence Program (PEP), is designed to focus attention on short-term drivers of stockholder value creation, reflect company financial and individual performance, and complement the metrics used in our long-term incentive program to create a balanced focus on the key drivers of our multi-year financial and operational strategy.
-PEP ensures that a significant portion of our NEOs' short-term cash compensation is directly tied to key performance measurements and therefore variable.
+Consistent with Whirlpool's pay-for-performance philosophy, our short-term cash incentive program is designed to focus attention on short-term drivers of stockholder value creation, reflect Company financial and individual performance, and complement the metrics used in our long-term incentive program to create a balanced focus on the key drivers of our multi-year financial and operational strategy.
+The program ensures that a significant portion of our NEOs' short-term cash compensation is directly tied to key performance measurements and is therefore variable.

-At the beginning of fiscal 2014, the Committee established short-term incentive target opportunities as a percentage of base salary for each NEO, taking into account comparative market data.
+In 2015, the Committee established short-term incentive target opportunities as a percentage of base salary for each NEO, taking into account comparative market data.
 The target award levels are generally set at the median of the comparator group and are as follows for each NEO:

-NEO 2014 Short-term Incentive Target Award (as a % of Base Salary) Change from 2013 Target Levels
+NEO 2015 Short-term Incentive Target Award (as a % of Base Salary) Change from 2014 Target Levels

 Jeff M. Fettig 150%

 Larry M. Venturelli 100%

 Michael A. Todman 100%

-Marc R. Bitzer 100%
+Marc R. Bitzer 125% +25%

-David T. Szczupak 85% +5%
+João C. Brega 100%